Laura Harding

-Laura Harding is an architectural practitioner and critic based in Sydney.
+Laura Harding is an Australian architectural practitioner and critic.
 Harding works across architecture and urban design, with a particular focus on the public realm.
 She is also an architectural critic and an active participant in the public culture of architecture.
 Harding regularly contributes to architectural education as a visiting critic at the University of New South Wales and the University of Sydney.
-From 2006 to 2012 she taught with Glenn Murcutt in the third year design program at the University of New South Wales.
+From 2006 to 2012, she taught with Glenn Murcutt in the third year design program at the University of New South Wales.

 Biography

 Harding was born in Sydney in 1975.
 She studied architecture at the University of Sydney, graduating with a Bachelor of Science (Architecture) in 1995 and a Bachelor of Architecture in 1998.
 She has worked at the Sydney-based practice Hill Thalis Architecture + Urban Projects for eighteen years, having joined the practice in 1996 as a student.

 Criticism

 Harding began writing architectural criticism in 2004, first for Architecture Australia, the journal of record of Australian architecture, and subsequently for a range of professional publications and mainstream media outlets.
 She was appointed a contributing editor to Architecture Australia in 2005, a position she continues to hold.
 Harding has had criticism published in The Guardian and is a regular contributor to The Saturday Paper.

 Harding was guest editor, alongside Philip Thalis, of a special issue of Architecture Australia on Urban Housing (Architecture Australia (May 2014).